 After your triage assessment you will be admitted/registered.
 They will need your picture I.D. and insurance information.
 We see all patients regardless of your medical insurance or your ability to pay.
 We can provide you with an application for DSHS financial assistance and an application for uncompensated care.

 Your priority of treatment is based upon the severity of your illness, as determined by the triage nurse.
 You will be seen in the order of arrival time, unless you are determined to be seriously ill or unstable.
 Patients who are determined to be emergent will be taken to the treatment area immediately.

 Friends and family in the emergency room

 Family and friends are an important part of the care and healing process.
-As soon as possible, we will invite 2 people back into the patient room.
 Our emergency room is primarily dedicated to treatment so there is only room for 2 visitors at a time.

 If you have any questions or concerns regarding our emergency department or the services they provide, please contact us Monday through Friday between 6 a.m. and 3 p.m.